lokijota/Azure-RPi-BME680/README.md

 ## Base setup instructions (if you're starting from scratch)

-Start by following these instructions to set up the Zero: [Basic Device Setup](DeviceSetup.md) .
-If you already have one running, just remember to enable I2C.
+Start by following these instructions to set up the Zero: [1 - Basic Device setup](DeviceSetup.md).
 After this, you'll need to install some additional libraries in the device, related either to the BME680 sensor or to Azure.
-To do this, follow the steps here: [Libraries setup](BME680Setup.md) .
+To do this, follow the steps here: [2 - Libraries setup](BME680Setup.md).
 When you finish these two, you'll have a C application compiled that prints out the sensor's readings to the screen, and all the required dependencies for what follows.
+Finally, you need to do the [3 - Azure IoT setup](AzureSetup.md).

 ## Get formatted sensor readings and push them to Azure

-After the setup is done, you'll need to make make changes so that:
+After the previously steps are done, you'll finally need to make some modifications so that:
 - the readings are captured in a format simple to process in Azure (I picked CSV, but JSON would be another good option)
-- have code to send the readings to Azure IoT Hub.
+- run code to send the readings to an Azure IoT Hub.

-To do this, follow [these steps](DeviceUploadData.md)
+To do this, follow steps [4 - Save and upload readings](DeviceUploadData.md).

 ## Process the incoming data in Azure